Josefine Hasbo: Style of play

 Harvard head coach Chris Hamblin described Hasbo as “her ability to cover ground and go box-to-box are second to none.
 She also has a really unique ability to understand time and space, to be able to get out of very tight situations, and almost think two plays ahead.”

 At the professional level, reports have highlighted her work rate, positional intelligence, and ability to link defense and attack through efficient passing.
 Her coaches and media coverage have described her as a technically composed and tactically disciplined player who contributes to both pressing and possession phases.

-Supporters have described her as “the unsung hero” of Gotham’s midfield during the team’s long unbeaten run, and she has quickly won the affection of fans, some of whom humorously refer to themselves as “Hasbo-lievers.”
+She was described by supporters as “the unsung hero” of Gotham's midfield during the team's extended unbeaten run.
+Some fans have also referred to themselves humorously as “Hasbo-lievers.”